 b) It helps them quickly align with company’s purpose of existence.

-c)Makes them feel truly welcome.
+c)Makes employees feel truly welcome.

 d)It inspires them to make a difference on their company-given roles.